DP-GTR: Differentially Private Prompt Protection via Group Text Rewriting: Epsilon and Sensitivity Setting

 The sensitivity bound is the other critical theoretical parameter.
-Following prior work, we adopt a pre-clipping strategy following the previous studies~\cite{igamberdiev2023dpbart}.
+Following prior work~\cite{igamberdiev2023dpbart}, we adopt a pre-clipping strategy.
 Specifically, we randomly sample 1,000 examples from the CSQA training dataset and perform the DP-Prompt paraphrasing task while recording all logits.
 We then compute the mean ($\mu$) and standard deviation ($\sigma$), and define the sensitivity bound as $(\mu, \mu+4\sigma)$ to better preserve high-value logits~\citep{dpmlm}.
+We also detail the exact logits clipping ($[b_{min}, b_{max}]$) range used in~\Cref{tab:b_range}.

 The corresponding \(\epsilon\) is computed using the alignment target temperature with the formula \((\frac{2(b_{\max}-b_{\min})}{T})\).
 See the Table~\ref{tab:epsilon} for detailed values.